 You should promptly investigate all manufacturing deviations including, but not limited to, those associated with processing, testing, packing, labeling, storage, holding, and distribution.
-The PMTA order for your tobacco products, issued on April 30, 2019, requires that, for products that have been distributed, if a deviation occurs that you determine presents a reasonable probability that the tobacco product contains a manufacturing or other defect not ordinarily contained in tobacco products on the market that would cause serious, adverse health consequences or death you are required to report the deviation to FDA within 15 calendar days of identification.
-We request that when submitting such reports, you reference both your PMTAs and your MRTPAs for these products.
+The PMTA order for your tobacco product, issued on December 17, 2019, requires that, for products that have been distributed, if a deviation occurs that you determine presents a reasonable probability that the tobacco product contains a manufacturing or other defect not ordinarily contained in tobacco products on the market that would cause serious, adverse health consequences or death you are required to report the deviation to FDA within 15 calendar days of identification.
+We request that when submitting such reports, you reference both your PMTA and your MRTPA for the product.